Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Data Taggants

-We propose a solution to Alice's problem called \textit{data taggants}, which alters the dataset to mark models trained on it.
-Data taggants uses data poisonning to induce a certain behavior on Bob's model, and statistical tests to detect if Bob's model displays said behavior.
-To ensure \textbf{stealthiness}, we take inspiration from a \textit{clean-label} data poisoning, which leaves labels untouched \citep{geiping2020witches}.
+In the application scenario we consider, Alice wants to publish online a dataset $\mathcal{D}_{A}$.
+Alice suspects Bob will try to train a model $\mathcal{M}^{B}$ on $\mathcal{D}_{A}$.
+Given \textbf{black-box} access (top-$k$ predictions) to Bob's model $\mathcal{M}^{B}$, Alice wants to mark her dataset in order to determine if $\mathcal{M}^{B}$ was trained on $\mathcal{D}_{A}$.\\ We propose a solution to Alice's problem called \textit{data taggants}, which alters the dataset to mark models trained on it.
+Data taggants uses data poisoning to induce a certain behavior on Bob's model, and statistical tests to detect if Bob's model displays said behavior.
+To ensure \textbf{stealthiness}, we take inspiration from \textit{clean-label} data poisoning, which leaves labels untouched \citep{geiping2020witches}.
+Since the goal of our approach is to harmlessly influence the model, we designate our approach as \textbf{\textit{data signing}} instead of data poisoning.